Topics covered in this article:

 - Set which outputs are active by clicking on Output Config under Channel Configuration

-1–130 by individually selecting each output.
+- Activate Mono Outputs 129&130 and Stereo Outputs 1-128 by selecting each output.
 This only needs to be done once, as this setting will be maintained across projects.

 The Dolby Atmos Music Panner plug-in